 Wireless routers (they can interfere with the wireless network)

-Please note: beginning Fall 2014, the College no longer provides landline phone service or voicemail in the residence halls.
+Please note: the College does not provide landline phone service or voicemail in the residence halls.
 All students should register their cell phone numbers with the College's Emergency Response System.

 * Indicates items available for purchase in the campus store.